anbox-cloud/discourse-docs/ref/glossary.md

 <a name="anbox-cloud-subcluster"></a>
 ### Anbox Cloud subcluster

-The group of components that is made up of the management layer (AMS, AMC, etcd), control node, LXD, AMS node controller.
+The group of components that is made up of LXD, AMS node controller, and the [control node](#control-node) hosting the AMS, AMC, and etcd.

 <a name="anbox-container"></a>
 ### Anbox container